Canine Veterinary Physiotherapy

 If your animal is unfortunate and has an underlying health condition then veterinary physiotherapy is an absolute necessity.

-Here are a few common conditions treated by veterinary physiotherapy.
+Here are a few common conditions aided by veterinary physiotherapy.

 • Muscle weakness